 “First thing I did was I got on Twitter,” Allen explains.
 “It seemed like NSX was capable of doing a little bit more [than Cisco ACI] and it also seemed like the communities behind NSX and the people who were using NSX and the ability that I had to get a response from people was greater on the NSX side.
 And so, I started looking more into NSX.”

 Allen was looking for stories from other customers with similar environments who had found success with SDN, so he could be armed with examples when he went back to his team.
 He talked to people on Twitter and Reddit who had previously been on the path to SDN like Clark County was on then.
 Allen wanted to go with an established platform that had a successful track record.
 After much research, he decided on NSX Data Center.

 Security was the main driver for Allen, specifically PCI compliancy.
 With NSX Data Center, security policies can be delivered consistently across heterogeneous workloads, regardless of whether they live in the cloud or on-premises.
 Security policies are enforced at the individual VM or container level creating micro-segments, which prevent the lateral spread of an attack between and within applications.
 Micro-segments are defined in software and their policies can be based on attributes like regulatory compliance standards, workload attributes such as machine name, or even user identity.
 Further, third-party security solutions like next-gen firewalls can be inserted into micro-segments to prevent hair-pinning traffic out to physical devices, maximizing traffic efficiency without sacrificing protection.

 Listen to the podcast to learn more from Allen Tyson about how Clark County is using VMware NSX Data Center to protect its data and improve its security posture.

-You can find Allen on Twitter @tysona0
+Find Allen on Twitter @tysona0

 To find additional episodes of the future:net podcast, visit www.futurenetpodcast.com.